Premium

 Story continues below this ad

-Sangita, who works at a cloth shop in Nanded, alleged that Aanchal’s family were against her relationship with Saksham because of his caste and her parents and brothers had been threatening to kill him for a month.
-But Saksham did not approach the police as they had filed an offence against him in the past, she claimed in the FIR.
+The FIR was filed based on a complaint by Saksham’s mother Sangita, who works at a cloth shop in Nanded.
+In her complaint, she alleged that Aanchal’s family were against her relationship with Saksham because of his caste and her parents and brothers had been threatening to kill him for a month.
+But Saksham did not approach the police due to past offences registered against him, she claimed in the FIR.

 Story continues below this ad